Last Tango in Paris: Other international responses

 British censors reduced the duration of the sodomy sequence before permitting the film to be released in the United Kingdom, though it is not cut in later releases.
 Mary Whitehouse, a Christian morality campaigner, expressed outrage that the film had been certified "X" rather than banned outright, and Labour MP Maurice Edelman denounced the classification as "a licence to degrade".

 The film was censored in Spain during the Franco regime and was not released until December 1977.
-Chile banned the film entirely for nearly thirty years under its military government, and the film was similarly suppressed in Portugal, until the Carnation Revolution in 1974, when its première became an example of the freedom democracy allows.
+Chile banned the film entirely for nearly thirty years under its military dictatorship, and the film was similarly suppressed in Portugal, until the Carnation Revolution in 1974, when its première became an example of the freedom democracy allows.
 The same happened in Brazil during the period of military dictatorship when the film was censored, until it was finally released in 1979.
 Other countries that banned it include Argentina, South Korea, Singapore, and Venezuela.

 In Australia, the film was released uncut with an R certificate by the Australian Classification Board on 1 February 1973.
 It received a VHS release by Warner Home Video with the same classification on 1 January 1987, forbidding sale or hire to anyone under the age of 18.

 In Canada, the film was banned by the Nova Scotia Board of Censors, leading to the landmark 1978 Supreme Court of Canada split decision in Nova Scotia (Board of Censors) v McNeil, which upheld the provinces' right to censor films.